PubInv/krake/.github/ISSUE_TEMPLATE/hardware-bug.md

 ---

 **Describe the Failure / Bug**
-_A clear and concise description of what the failure / bug is._
+_A clear and concise description of what the failure / bug is.
+Describe the problem NOT the fix._
 Short Summary of the expected behavior:
 Short Summary of the buggy behavior: